Who We Are

-We extend a special welcome to those who are single, married, divorced, with 18 kids or none, gay, straight, queer, transgender, filthy rich, dirt poor, living paycheck to paycheck or off a trust fund.
-We extend a special welcome to those holding crying new-borns, are as old as Methuselah, or somewhere in between.
+We extend a special welcome to those who are single, married, divorced; those with 18 kids or none; whether you call yourself gay, straight, queer, transgender, filthy rich, dirt poor, living paycheck-to-paycheck or possess a hefty trust fund.
+We extend a special welcome to those holding crying newborns, those who are as old as Methuselah, and everyone in between.

 What We Believe

 In everything we do at Milford UMC, we are guided by John Wesley's Three General Rules:

 United Methodist preaching and teaching is grounded in Scripture, informed by Christian tradition, enlivened in personal experience, and tested by reason.
 United Methodists are part of the larger Christian faith and affirm all of the historic beliefs of the faith as articulated in the historic creeds of the church.

 We affirm the God of Israel who has been decisively revealed in Jesus of Nazareth and continues to be present and at work in our lives in the form of the Holy Spirit.
 This understanding of God is known as the Trinity.
 We believe that God has been revealed through the Bible, and especially through the witness of the New Testament.

 Scripture – The holy Bible is our primary source for Christian doctrine.
 Biblical authors testify to God’s self-disclosure in the life, death, and resurrection of Jesus Christ as well as in God’s work of creation, in the pilgrimage of Israel, and in the Holy Spirit’s ongoing activity in human history.

 Tradition – Our attempt to understand God does not start anew with each generation or each person.
 Our faith also does not leap from New Testament times to the present as though nothing could be learned from all Christian thinkers and preachers in between.
 We learn from traditions found in many cultures, but Scripture remains the norm by which all traditions are judged.